- Be informed

 - News & media

 Meet the members of our executive team who work together to help shape and deliver our environmental goals in leaps and bounds.

 I came to ACF after several years as the Chief Executive Officer of Environment Victoria, the state’s leading independent environment group.

 In past roles I established world-first environment protection policies, authored Victoria’s Framework for Environmental Sustainability and set ambitious water conservation and sustainable supply actions for Melbourne.

 At Environment Victoria, I led the charge to boost clean energy, make homes more energy and water efficient and make recycling cheaper and easier.
 I worked to safeguard fragile ecosystems like Victoria’s rivers from over use and successfully stopped environmentally destructive new coal plants being built in the Latrobe Valley.

-I have advised a number business organisations on their journey towards sustainability, created The Future Economy Group in partnership with CEOs of responsible businesses, chaired environment and community committees for government, and I am a member of the Commissioner for Sustainability’s Advisory Board and a Director of Tipping Point Australia.
+I have advised a number of business organisations on their journey towards sustainability, created The Future Economy Group in partnership with CEOs of responsible businesses, chaired environment and community committees for government, and I am a member of the Commissioner for Sustainability’s Advisory Board and a Director of Tipping Point Australia.

 When not advocating for the environment, I love travelling and kayaking along Victoria’s rivers.

 I love the beauty of ordinary places.
 Growing up in a small town taught me how tough and necessary it is to go against the flow when things aren’t right.

 For over a decade now I have been working with non-government, philanthropic, government and business sectors to create policy and law reform across issues of drought, nature conservation, natural resource management, rural water allocation, environmental flows, urban water supply and nature-based solutions to carbon pollution mitigation and climate adaptation.

-During this time I wrote The Murray: A River and its People (Melbourne University Press), an environmental and cultural history of the Murray River; and worked with two of Australia's leading artists, Mandy Martin and the late John Davis, on collaborative art projects exploring the importance of arid rangelands and river environments to Australian national identity.
+During this time I wrote The Murray: A River and its People (Melbourne University Press), an environmental and cultural history of the Murray River.
+I also worked with two of Australia's leading artists, Mandy Martin and the late John Davis, on collaborative art projects exploring the importance of arid rangelands and river environments to Australian national identity.